 This podcast was recorded in December of 2017 with Martin Krieg from the national nonprofit National Bicycle Greenway and Shaana Rahman of Rahman Law PC.

 It is part of the Mountain Movers Podcast Series.
 The series focuses on people who are taking giant steps for the betterment of cyclists and the planet itself.
 Mr. Krieg recorded from Indianapolis.
-Click below to visit the National Bicycle Greenway website with the original podcast:
+Shaana Rahman of Rahman Law PC discusses her life riding bicycles, working as a bicycle accident attorney, advocating for bicyclist safety, riding in San Francisco, and the San Francisco Bicycle Coalition.
+Click below to visit the National Bicycle Greenway website with the original podcast, or listen here:

 Krieg: Shaana, before we get into bikes and law, where did you grow up at?